moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/models.md

 Configurations are prioritised in order of specificity, which is generally the inverse of the order above: an in-file `config()` block takes precedence over properties defied in a `.yaml` property file, which takes precedence over a configuration defined in the `dbt_project.yml` file.
 (Note that generic tests work a little differently when it comes to specificity.
 See dbt's documentation on [test configs](https://docs.getdbt.com/reference/test-configs).)

+## What documents need to be updated

+For good practice, the model owner should update the README file of the domain with a brief explanation.
+This will help users understand what the model is all about.
 ## Materialisations

 Materialisations are strategies for persisting dbt models in a warehouse.
 There are four types of materializations built into dbt.
 They are: